godotengine/godot-docs/tutorials/animation/introduction.rst

 -  Continuous: Update the property on each frame
 -  Discrete: Only update the property on keyframes
--  Trigger: Only update the property on keyframes or triggers
+-  Trigger: Only update the property on keyframes or triggers.
+   Triggers are a type of keyframe used by the ``current_animation`` property of a :ref:`class_AnimationPlayer`, and Animation Playback tracks.
--  Capture: Remember the current value of the property, and blend it with the first animation key
+-  Capture: if the first keyframes time is greater than 0 the current value of the property will be remembered, and it will blend with the first animation key.
+For example, you could move a node that's anywhere to a specific location.

 .. figure:: img/animation_track_rate.png
    :alt: Track mode